AS LISTED ON AIRBNB TOP 40!

 Much more than a holiday home, staying in Delenia is like having your own private village.
 Strategically located on a secluded corner of the Aegean, yet surprisingly close to Athens and its International Airport.

-Situated in south Evvia (or Euboea, Greece's second largest island, after Crete) it is a mere two hours from the International Airport, and yet the estate itself lies on an undiscovered part of the Aegean sea.
+Situated in south Evvia (or Euboea, Greece's second largest island, behind Crete) it is a mere two hours from the International Airport, and yet the estate itself lies on an undiscovered part of the Aegean sea.
 Delenia offers a unique combination of easy accessibility and complete privacy.

 Delenia consists of a total of 6 buildings; there are five bedrooms (all en-suite, with their own cooling systems and own fireplace and under floor heating for the winter months), two kitchens, two living rooms, one study and three dining areas.